VladislavP05/TetriC/README.md

 - A/D - Move the active piece to the left/right
 - Q/R - Rotate the active piece clockwise/contra-clockwise
-- (Not Implemented) S - Increase the falling speed of the active piece
+- S - Increase the falling speed of the active piece

 ## How To Compile